CRT Library Features

 This topic discusses the various .lib files that comprise the C run-time libraries as well as their associated compiler options and preprocessor directives.

 C Run-Time Libraries (CRT)

 The C Run-time Library (CRT) is the part of the C++ Standard Library that incorporates the ISO C99 standard library.
-The Visual C++ libraries that implement the CRT support native code development, and both mixed native and managed code.
+The Visual C++ libraries that implement the CRT support native code development, and both mixed native and managed code, and pure managed code for .NET development.
 All versions of the CRT support multi-threaded development.
 Most of the libraries support both static linking, to link the library directly into your code, or dynamic linking to let your code use common DLL files.

-Starting in Visual Studio 2015, the CRT has been refactored into new binaries.
+In Visual Studio 2015, the CRT has been refactored into new binaries.
 The Universal CRT (UCRT) contains the functions and globals exported by the standard C99 CRT library.
 The UCRT is now a Windows component, and ships as part of Windows 10.
 The static library, DLL import library, and header files for the UCRT are now found in the Windows 10 SDK.
 When you install Visual C++, Visual Studio setup installs the subset of the Windows 10 SDK required to use the UCRT.
-You can use the UCRT on any version of Windows supported by Visual Studio 2015 and later versions.
+You can use the UCRT on any version of Windows supported by Visual Studio 2015.
 You can redistribute it using vcredist for supported versions of Windows other than Windows 10.
 For more information, see Redistributing Visual C++ Files.